NixOS/hydra/README.md

 $ ninja
 ```

+The development environment can also automatically be established using [nix-direnv](https://github.com/nix-community/nix-direnv).

 ### Executing Hydra During Development

 When working on new features or bug fixes you need to be able to run Hydra from your working copy.
 This